daanvancamp/gomoku-AI/README.md

 stable release:https://github.com/daanvancamp/gomoku-thesis-proj/releases/tag/v1.1

 Note: the project is still under development.
 Some added features aren't stable as of right now, but overall it works better than the program of Mikko (from which I started).
-The project will hopefully be finished in april of 2025, so you can expect a complete version ultimately then, but it could be done earlier. **The stable version doesn't contain all latest features, but you can download it from the releases tab.** Right now, it is version 1.0.
-An executable will be release every few weeks.
+The project will hopefully be finished in april of 2025, so you can expect a complete version ultimately then, but it could be done earlier. **The stable version doesn't contain all latest features, but you can download it from the releases tab.**

 If you would just clone the repos, then you will most likely experience stability problems or bugs.